noawe-boi/NoahsObsidianSync/Chemistry IA2.md

 #### Methodology
-**Part A: Measure the enthalpy of a neutralisation reaction**

 1. Add 50 mL of 2.0 M $HCl$ to the calorimeter and record the temperature until it remains stable for 2 minutes.
 Record this as the initial temperature.

 2. Accurately weigh desired amount of $MgCO_3$, using an electronic balance and weigh boat.

-3. Add the $MgCO_3$ to the $HCl$ in the calorimeter and stir constantly for one minutek, then record the maximum temperature that the solution reaches in the calorimeter in the data table.
+3. Add the $MgCO_3$ to the $HCl$ in the calorimeter and stir constantly for one minute, then record the maximum temperature that the solution reaches in the calorimeter in the data table.